-^{}The buckets used commonly at Coimbatore are 45 gallons and 60 gallons for the single and double mhotes.
+^{} The buckets used commonly at Coimbatore are 45 gallons and 60 gallons for the single and double mhotes,

-[†]A little calculation will make this clear: the adoption of a steeper slope will mean a saving in the time which the animals take to move down the slope, which may be put at I second for every five yards run: the fact that they walk up instead of backing up, means that they save time on the return journey, and at a greater rate, say I second for every two yards run, while they lose 2 seconds in the process of disconnecting and connecting the animals.
+[†] A little calculation will make this clear: the adoption of a steeper slope will mean a saving in the time which the animals take to move down the slope, which may be put at I second for every five yards run: the fact that they walk up instead of backing up, means that they save time on the return journey, and at a greater rate, say, I second for every two yards run, while they lose two seconds in the process of disconnecting and connecting the animals.
 In the case of a well of thirty feet (ten yards) depth, from which forty buckets an hour are lifted, the sum is-

 must move on accurately shaped surfaces, or else the losses due to friction will counterbalance any other advantages they possess.
 This sends up the cost to a point which makes such lifts unpopular, and the mhote holds its position as much for its cheapness as from its efficiency and ease of repair; the importance of this last has already been emphasized.
 The attention of inventors has been directed to various parts of the apparatus.
 The late Rao Bahadur C. K. Subba Rao who devoted much time and money to this question, produced a mhote in which the power of the animal was utilized by means of an oscillating platform, from end to end of which the bullock was walked.
-This 'seesaw lift' is, if carefully made, extremely efficient:-the bullock's work being simply to walk up an inclined plane and turn round at the end,-and was favourably reported on by Mr. Chatterton (loc. cit.).
-It is however expensive to make, and unless made well, suffers from loss of mechanical efficiency.
-It has shown however that it is possible to use cattle in this way.
+This 'seesaw lift' is.